Comparison chart contrasting GLP-1 drugs as a temporary fix against microbiome and SCFAs, which rebuild the system for lasting metabolic health

 • inflammation and immune tone

-• mood and gut–brain signalling
+• mood and gut–brain signaling

 Daily strategies: